 m is really interesting!

-If you have your own business or if you are working as a freelance, the tax will be low.
+If you have your own business or if you are working as a freelance, the tax is low, so it can be really interesting for you.
 And if you are working with international clients you won’t have tax at all!
 Which is really interesting!

 But there are also several negatives aspects to live on an island!